Rhodes-CS-comp486/picobytes-execute-test/README.md

 - Currently these containers are NOT hardened beyond switching off root user.
 PLEASE take appropriate measures to ensure they are properly secured with read-only root and disabled network capabilities
 - Code is run in isolated containers with timeouts and optional function blacklisting.
-- Use of Valgrind provides memory safety insights but is not a full sandbox.
-Further isolation via seccomp/apparmor is recommended in production.